-The ERM policy outlines a framework for risk management, including an overall approach to identify, assess, and manage organizational risk.
+The ERM policy outlines a framework for risk management, including an overall approach to identifying, assessing, and managing organizational risk.
 The policy describes the key elements of the ERM program including the governance structure, reporting, and monitoring requirements, and the roles and responsibilities of key stakeholders.